OffchainLabs/arbitrum-tutorials/packages/delayedInbox-l2msg/README.md

 cp .env-sample .env
 ```

-(you'll still need to edit some variables, i.e., `DEVNET_PRIVKEY`)
+You'll still need to edit some variables, i.e., `PRIVATE_KEY`, `CHAIN_RPC` and `PARENT_CHAIN_RPC`.

+Note that you can also set the environment variables in an `.env` file in the root of the monorepo, which will be available in all tutorials.

-### Run Demo
+## Run

-Normal Transaction:
+Normal transaction:

 ```bash
 yarn normalTx
 ```

-Withdraw Funds:
+Withdraw funds:

 ```bash
 yarn withdrawFunds
 ```

-## Curious to see the output on the Arbitrum chain?

-Once the script is successfully executed, you can go to the [Arbitrum nitro block explorer](https://sepolia.arbiscan.io), enter your L2 address, and see the corresponding transactions on the Arbitrum chain!

 <p align="left">
   <img width="350" height="150" src= "../../assets/logo.svg" />